TheOdinProject/curriculum/html_css/intermediate_html/form-validations.md

 Validations are a vital ingredient in well-designed forms.
 They help protect our backend systems from receiving incorrect data, and they help make the experience of interacting with our form as dead-stupid-simple as possible for our users.

 This lesson will explore some of the built-in validations you can use with HTML forms.
+We will also dive into styling validations with CSS.

 ### Learning Outcomes